Rhymson: Hiphop Activism

 The struggling Tanzanian economy and the rise of ‘hip hop nationalism’ served as a broader socio-economic backdrop for the group expansion of what MC Rhymson termed the ‘Kiswacentric’ concept.
 Rhymson's efforts to create this hip hop nation, coined Kwanzania, is one of his largest contributions to Tanzania's hip hop scene as he tried to create a hypothetical community whose "cementing force is hip hop."

 Creating this hypothetical, yet important space for hip hop in Tanzania was a way to unite rappers to lyrically express their culture, values and goals, and overall way of life.
 Rhymson along with the other members of Kwanza unit developed ideologies and ethics to accompany the concept of Kwanzania to romanticize and idealize these hip hop artists involved as "heroic warriors resisting oppression" echoing an old mentality of rising a country from a colonial state into an independent country called ujamaa.

-Currently Rhymson lives in Canada with his wife.
-He, along with the other members of Kwanza Unit, are still involved in their own music productions.
-Rhymson at this time is doing solo rhymes and home-produced beats.
+Achievements

+In 2011, he was a principal organizer of Words and Pictures (WAPI), an initiative ran by the British Council encouraging and inspiring Tanzanian youth to use their culture as a means of free expression.